akerber47/akerber47.github.io/_posts/2019-07-22-no-internet.md

 ---
-title: Internet: Just Say No
+title: Internet -- Just Say No
 ---

 I really should stay off the internet.
 This probably doesn't need too much